kashifusman100/Global-Power-Plants/README.md

 ![Underperforming Power Plant Regions](./Visualizations/Low%20Capacity%20Countreis.png)

 ## Commissioning Trend Over the Years
 Advancements in technology have enabled higher capacity plants, reflecting a focus on efficiency and scalability.
-This chart shows the commissioning trends of power plants from 2000 to 2020.
-While the number of new plants remained steady, their capacities increased significantly during this period.
+This chart shows the commissioning trends of power plants from 1900 to 2020.
+While the number of new plants remained steady, their capacities increased significantly from 2000 to 2020.

 ![Commissioning Trends over the Years](./Visualizations/Commissioning%20Trends%20over%20the%20Years.png)